PurpBrain/PurpBrain/README.md

 ### Hi there, I'm PurpBrain ! 👋

-- 🔭 I’m currently in a foramation
+- 🔭 I’m currently in a formation
 - ⚡ Fun fact: I'm a car boy